Three cubs born to Namibian cheetah at Kuno National Park | Science-Environment

 Three cubs born to Namibian cheetah at Kuno National Park

-A Namibian cheetah has given birth to three cubs at the Kuno National Park in Madhya Pradesh, weeks after three cubs were born to another feline.Union Environment Minister Bhupender Yadav shared the news on X, saying, Kunos new cubs Namibian Cheetah named Jwala has given birth to three cubs.
+A Namibian cheetah has given birth to three cubs at the Kuno National Park in Madhya Pradesh, weeks after three cubs were born to another feline.Union Environment Minister Bhupender Yadav shared the news on X on Tuesday, saying, Kunos new cubs

 - Country: